Fish pose opens up the chest, improves t-spine mobility, strengthens the abs and relieves pain in between the shoulder blades.

 To come out of the pose, lower your legs, lift your head, come down to the mat and release your hands out from under you.
 Hug your knees into your chest and rock gently from side to side.

-- Fish pose without raised legs is a great chest opener.
+- This variation without raised legs is a great chest opener.

 - You can also modify by bending your knees and bringing your feet flat to the mat.

 - And rest your head on a cushion if this is uncomfortable for your neck.